kristianfreeman/indexer/README.md

 This project is still very WIP, but some initial docs are below.

+> [!WARNING]
+> This repo is only provided as a reference.
+[Indexing via this method may lead to penalties from Google!](https://www.searchenginejournal.com/google-adds-spam-warning-to-indexing-api-documentation/526839/)

 ## Usage

 After setup, you can make requests to check various aspects of the workflow: